 The content you produce can be funny or educational, but above all else, it must be valuable.
 Perhaps you do a video series on tourist destinations around your hotel or write a blog post about the history of the area.

-Does your Hotel Website have all 10?
-Learn the secrets to driving more traffic to your Hotel website, generating more leads, and ultimately increasing sales.
+Does your luxury website include any of these common mistakes?
+Learn the secrets to driving more traffic to your luxury website, generating more leads, and ultimately increasing sales.

 Website optimization is technically SEO, but that’s not all your hotel must focus on as part of your tourism marketing plan.